 CHCC leases a portion of its office space, located on the second floor of the Commonwealth Health Center.
 The lease agreement provides for an annual rental of \$79,500 during the term of the lease.
-Total lease income for the years ended September 30, 2016 and 2015 is \$79,500 and \$80,313, respectively.
-Minimum future lease income is \$13,250 for the year ending September 30, 2017.
+Total lease income for the years ended September 30, 2017 and 2016 is \$79,500.
+Minimum future lease income is \$13,250 for the year ending September 30, 2018.

 CHCC engages in various contracts to sustain hospital operations.
-Future contract commitments for the year ended September 30, 2016 has not been determined.
+Future contract commitments for the year ended September 30, 2017 have not been determined.